NitishMutha/Kaggle-home-depot-challenge/readme.md

 `feature_train_ranklib.txt`: A ranklib format train feature file.
 To be used to run training on RankLib methods.
 `feature_test_ranklib.txt`: A ranklib format test feature file.
 To be used to run tests on RankLib methods.

 __Note: Due to github file upload restrictions, we cannot upload any file above 100Mb.
-Hence before executing the code please extract the compressed `productDescription.zip` and `attributes.zip` under `data` folder which are required by the `feature_extractor.py` to run without any errors.__
+Hence before executing the code please extract the compressed `product_descriptions.zip` and `attributes.zip` under `data` folder which are required by the `feature_extractor.py` to run without any errors.__

 ### 2. RankLib Methods Implementation